ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ## 2.10 Mobs, Gangs, and Hordes

-Sometimes you will face large numbers of opponents.
+Sometimes you will be outnumbered by your opponents.
 Your GM can treat many as one.
-Your GM divides the number of opponents by the number of contesting PCs.
-Your GM then treats each of these sections of the crowd as a single **resistance** with one **rating**.
-Their numbers are factored into the **rating** your GM assigns to the **resistance**.
+Your GM treats a crowd as a single **resistance** with one **rating**.
+When selecting a **resistance** your GM should factor their numbers into the **rating**.
+Numbers are not always an advantage.
+Whilst in a fight, numbers give you a significant advantage - provided the mob has room to maneuver - in an attempt to win 'hearts and minds' too many voices can be counterproductive, unless you are trying to intimidate.
+The final decision on the amount of help provided by numerical advantage rests with your GM.

 In a sequence, when the mob loses an exchange, your GM describes individuals within it as being hurt or falling away.
-When it wins, they describe them overwhelming you, or swelling in numbers.
+When it wins, they describe them overwhelming you.

 ## 2.11 Ganging Up

 Sometimes you may outnumber your opponent.
-As above, the GM should alter the **resistance** depending on how significantly you outnumber them.
+As above, the GM should alter the **resistance** depending on how significantly you outnumber them and depending on whether numbers provide advantage.

 ## 2.12 Mass Effort